Meg Steele, Past President of The Washington Hospital Auxiliary, honored at the 2015 Evening of Recognition

 Washington Health System donors are recognized in the following ways:

 The 1897 Society members are recognized on the Donor Recognition Plaque within Washington Hospital, as well as in the Washington Health System Donor Report.
 Members are also invited to the Annual Evening of Recognition and other exclusive events through the year.

-The Washington Health System Donor Report recognizes annual gifts of $100 or more.
+Washington Health System Donor Listings recognize annual gifts of $100 or more.

 The Orchard Society members, who make annual gifts of $250 or more, are recognized on the Donor Recognition Plaque within Washington Hospital.

 Commemorative Gifts of all sizes to Washington Health System or Hospice Care are made in honor of someone on a special occasion or as a memorial to someone who has passed away.
 Acknowledgments are sent to the family or loved one as appropriate.
 Hospice Care memorial donors are listed online quarterly.